goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 That task alone will scare most of us.
 In software, team work is most definitely what makes the dream work, so finding the right talents and skills sets and experiences to compliment Jens’ deep technical skills and full-stack experience was of paramount importance.
 We now have developers with expertise in frontend and backend development, infrastructure, and security, a well as a content editor.

-Of course, it is not just the technical skills that a potential new hire needs; as important are less measurable skills like collaboration, communication, and perhaps most importantly, what we call “technical curiosity”.
+Of course, it is not just the technical skills that a potential new hire needs; as important are less-measurable skills like collaboration, communication, and perhaps most importantly, what we call “technical curiosity”.

 > How does this thing work, from whom can I learn more, and with whom can I share my knowledge?